dev-skill-builders/ckad-prateek/README.md

   | 4 | Docker compose | - | - | To be started | Take 2 hrs a max time + 1 hr for exercise, there were detailed questions seen earlier, bring those back |
   | 5 | Linux Basics | - | - | To be started | This needs to be re-planned, master the basic commands first which comes very handy, then file permissions, shell scripting advanced terms, redirection, Here the problem is after understanding I forget this, so need to master the usage  |
   | 6| Docker and Shell hands on| -| - |-|Create Docker file with multistage builds, making containers non admin accessible, in one case also add a  virtual env , mount the volume, create a network and use it ; IN shell case, find some complicated use cases to include the actual learning|

+(Include etcdctl use cases while practicing after some labs, focus on K8s leader elections, )